sonic171717/undernourishment_prediction/README.md

 Description of files:

-data -> Raw input datasets as well as everything that is being created during the project
+1) Earth Engine Data Collection -> As the name suggests, python scripts that collect data from google earth engine

-Dataset Construction -> Steps that are needed to build our final dataset, combining climate, economics and conflict data
+2) Dataset Construction -> Steps that are needed to build our final dataset, combining climate, economics and conflict data

-Earth Engine Data Collection -> As the name suggests, python scripts that collect data from google earth engine
+3) Models -> Analysing our self-created dataset and making predictions

-Models -> Analysing our self-created dataset and making predictions
+4) Data -> Raw input datasets as well as everything that is being created during the project

 Further information can be found here: